 Choosing soda over water or juice can add inches to your waistline and put a dent in your wallet faster than you think.
-Drinking water will keep you feeling full for a longer time, and a reusable water bottle will keep your budget and our planet healthy!
+Drinking water will keep you feeling full for a longer time, and a reusable water bottle can help sustain both your budget and our planet!

 Don’t Eat Before Bed

 When we eat before going to sleep, we burn less fat.
 Our bodies also have trouble processing carbohydrates in the evenings, which could be due to reduced insulin sensitivity at night.
 With that in mind, try to keep portions small and meals healthy at the end of the day.

 It’s easy to reach for the candy or a bag of chips when you’re rushing around, but if you prepare a cooler with healthy snacks like fruits, veggies, and yogurt ahead of time, you can cut down on snacks with empty calories.
 Additionally, fruits and veggies tend to be high in fiber, keeping your stomach and your wallet feeling full.

 Several studies have indicated that protein-rich foods can increase cognitive performance and leave us feeling full longer.
 Things like beef jerky, cheese, and nuts are readily available at almost every rest stop and provide a protein-packed punch!